conan-io/docs/tutorial/creating_packages/package_method.rst

 Managing symlinks in the package() method
 -----------------------------------------

-Another thing you can do in the package method is managing how to package symlinks.
+Another thing you can do in the package method is controlling how to package symlinks.
 Conan won’t manipulate symlinks by default, so we provide several :ref:`tools
-<conan_tools_files_symlinks>` to convert absolute symlinks to relative ones and removing
+<conan_tools_files_symlinks>` to convert absolute symlinks to relative ones and to remove
 external or broken symlinks.

-Imagine that some of the files packaged in the latest example were symlinks that point to an absolute location inside the Conan cache.
-Then, calling to ``conan.tools.files.symlinks.absolute_to_relative_symlinks()`` would convert those absolute links into relative paths and make the package relocatable.
+Imagine that some of the files packaged in the last example were symlinks that point to an absolute location inside the Conan cache.
+Then, calling ``conan.tools.files.symlinks.absolute_to_relative_symlinks()`` would convert those absolute links into relative paths and make the package relocatable.